chrismlittle123/sql-task/task.md

 ## Part 3

 We currently manually upload this file from our supplier into S3 and run a copy command to get this table into redshift.
 But, they have a REST API we can get the same data from.
 How could this process be automated/improved using cloud services?

+## BONUS

+Build an API that can generate fake data for the raw_orders table.
+Build an ETL pipeline using Databricks to get the normalised data into a Databricks SQL warehouse.
+Create a dashboard using Databricks SQL dashboards to visualise the 3 metrics (Part 2).